-- The Committee, as the Board of Directors' representative, has the authority and responsibility to evaluate and recommend to the Board of Directors the appointment of (and, where appropriate, the replacement of) the independent auditors.
-The Committee shall require the independent auditors to submit periodically a formal written statement delineating all relationships between the independent auditors and the Corporation, including audit and non-audit assignments and the fees and any other compensation paid to the independent auditors therefor.
-The Committee is responsible for actively engaging in a dialogue with the independent auditors with respect to any disclosed relationships or services that may impact the objectivity or independence of the independent auditors, and for recommending that the Board of Directors take appropriate action in response to the independent auditors' report to satisfy itself of their independence. - 2.
+- 1. The Committee, as the Board of Directors' representative, has the authority and responsibility to evaluate, appoint, compensate, retain, replace and oversee the independent auditors.
+The Committee shall require the independent auditors to submit periodically a formal written statement delineating all relationships between the independent auditors and the Corporation, including audit and non-audit assignments and the fees and any other compensation paid to the independent auditors therefore.
+The Committee is responsible for actively engaging in a dialogue with the independent auditors, and for taking appropriate action in response to the independent auditors' report to satisfy itself of their independence. - 2.
 The Committee will meet with the independent auditors and the Corporation's senior management to review the scope and methodology of the proposed audits for each fiscal year.
 The independent auditors shall provide regular reports to the Committee during the fiscal year on the underlying process and status of their audits and any findings or preliminary conclusions that have been reached.
 At least annually, the independent auditors and senior management will review with the Committee any audits of and recommendations relating to employee benefit plans. - 3.
 The Committee shall discuss and review with senior management and approve annually the internal audit plan; including the basis for audit risk assessment, the schedule for receipt and review of internal audit reports, and evaluation of internal audit findings and recommendations to senior management.
 Throughout the fiscal year, internal audit shall report to senior management.
 Internal audit or senior management will convey internal audit reports to the Committee.